HamPUG/hampug.github.io/pages/about/about-us.rst

 Kei runga tatou i Kirikiriroa i Aotearoa

-We are based in Hamilton in New Zealand.
+We are based in Hamilton, New Zealand.

 .. raw:: html